Skip to main content

 The Trust Ownership Complication

 A growing number of California homes are held in revocable living trusts for estate planning purposes.
 When the trustor (the person who created the trust) dies, the trust becomes irrevocable, and the successor trustee takes over management.
-This creates a potential coverage gap that insurers have increasingly exploited.
+This creates a potential coverage gap that insurers have increasingly used to their advantage.

 The problem: if the homeowner policy names the individual as the insured (e.g., “John Smith”) but title to the property is held by the trust (e.g., “The John Smith Living Trust”), the insurer may argue that: